 Corporations are legal structures created as legal entities to carry out the business – financial – objectives.
 Under US law, corporations are a legal person.
 What sort of person?
 According the psychological assessment measures in the Diagnostics and Statistical Manual, Fourth Edition (DSM-IV) used for personality assessment, corporations meet the strict clinical definition of a psychopath.
 “Psychopath” is another word for lunatic, or, someone who is legally, criminally insane."

-In 2012, in the wake of the UK riots, the warning of someone who considered himself a capitalist, has a remarkable congruence with the views of a veteran Marxist, who has just publlished his book "How to Change the World"
+In 2012, in the wake of the UK riots, the warning of someone who considered himself a capitalist, has a remarkable congruence with the views of a veteran Marxist, who has just publlished his book ""

 "One element of production, namely people, have become surplus to requirements"